olegp/common-node/README.md

 If you have any questions, you can find help on IRC, channel [#common-node](irc://irc.freenode.net/common-node) on freenode.

+For a real world application using Common Node, take a look at the [Minimal CMS](https://github.com/olegp/mcms).

 The following modules are included:

 * assert - [Unit Testing/1.0](http://wiki.commonjs.org/wiki/Unit_Testing/1.0) (available in Node) & a suite for running tests